STAND. COM. REP. NO. 790

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO PRIVATE TRADE, VOCATIONAL, AND TECHNICAL SCHOOLS,"
+"A BILL FOR AN ACT RELATING TO APPLIANCE EFFICIENCY STANDARDS,"

 begs leave to report as follows:

-The purpose and intent of this measure is to clarify the scope of the Department of Education's private trade, vocational, or technical school licensure program and to establish a licensing fee.
+The purpose and intent of this measure is to require the Department of Commerce and Consumer Affairs to:

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1286, S.D.
-1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
-No. 1286, S.D.
-2.
+As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1323, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 1323, S.D.
+1, and be placed on the calendar for Third Reading.